-This idea came from the friends we were camping next to at our church campout in July.
-I was so excited about their organized set up that (much to my children’s chagrin) I went over and took photos of her system…then recreated it for our five-day camping trip not the Oregon Coast!
+This idea came from the friends we were camping next to at our annual church campout I was so excited about their organized set up that (much to my children’s chagrin) I went over and took photos of her system…then recreated it for our five-day camping trip to the Oregon Coast!

 Be smart about how you pack your coolers.

 Chuck had the brilliant idea to get a bar mat and cut it to fit in the bottom of our coolers.
 This way as the ice began to melt, we didn’t have food floating around in the water.
 This worked out so well.
 Once we were set up in our campsite, he opened the drain on the side, the water drained out as the ice melted and our food stayed cool and dry.

 Shop on Location

 Unless you are camping in the wilderness, you may be better off shopping at your destination than home.
 For the past two years, we have driven from northwest Washington (we are only 20 minutes from the Canadian border) all the way to the Oregon Coast.
 That is a long way to haul meat and loaves of bread.
 Our campground was only about 10 minutes from a Costco and Fred Meyer.
 Next year we’ll be buying our perishables in Oregon.

 Plan Your Meals

 Do I even need to say this?
 Of course, you need to plan your meals and plan well.
 This year we have a variety of options for breakfast every morning (granola, yogurt, instant oatmeal, muffins).
 I laid these out each morning and everyone chose what they wanted.
 Eggs in a bag have been a huge hit in the past.